TIBCOSoftware/js-workshops/Readme.md

  - Now import the jrs-urban-export.zip file from the resources/jrs-resources folder on this repo into the JasperReport Server by logging in as superuser and going to (admin > server settings > import).

- - You can now run any of the main module pages, for example module3, and cafe.html on your server.
-From there you can use the top right nav to run the three finished modules and their attached pages.
+ - You can now run any of the main module pages, for example module3 and cafe.html on your server.
+From there you can use the top right nav in the page to run any of the three finished modules.

  - Keep in mind that module1 is broken up into three parts as we build, with the module 1-3 and locations.html as the finished result.